Protests Erupt for Third Consecutive Day in Hong Kong

 Anti-communist crowds marched through Hong Kong Sunday to decry the government’s emergency powers and press their demands for political freedom.
 Many wore masks in open defiance of a government ban on facial coverings meant as a deterrent to protesters, whose four-month-old democratic rebellion has thrown the semi-autonomous enclave into crisis and caused consternation among China’s top leadership.

-Protesters braved rain and thundery skies to assemble from lunchtime in the retail and entertainment district of Causeway Bay, chanting “Hongkongers resist!” as they set off in the direction of the city center and the main government offices.
-Police responded with tear gas.
-The public was urged “stay alert” and “avoid going out.”
+Territory-wide SMS alerts urged the public to “stay alert” and “avoid going out” as protesters assembled from lunchtime under overcast skies in the retail and entertainment district of Causeway Bay.
+Chanting “Hongkongers resist!” they set off in the direction of the city center and the main government offices.
+The legislature was evacuated, retailers brought down their shutters, mainland Chinese-owned businesses were vandalized, and a branch of Starbucks ransacked.
+Police responded with tear gas and rubber bullets.

-Live news streams also showed protesters gathering in the tourist district on the Kowloon peninsula, chanting “Fight for freedom!
-Stand with Hong Kong!” and singing “Glory to Hong Kong”—the song that many are calling Hong Kong’s “national anthem”—as they processed up the tourist strip of Nathan Road to the northern district of Kowloon Tong.
+Live news streams also showed angry crowds gathering in the tourist district on the Kowloon peninsula.
+Shouting “Fight for freedom!
+Stand with Hong Kong!” and singing “Glory to Hong Kong”—the song that many are calling Hong Kong’s “national anthem”—they headed up the tourist strip of Nathan Road.
+A small number continued on to the northern district of Kowloon Tong.
 They erected barricades across Waterloo Road—a major thoroughfare through the affluent suburb that was home to martial arts icon Bruce Lee and which has so far not been affected by the protests.

 “The government is doing everything it can to restrict our freedom of assembly because it wants to end the protests,” said a protester named Eva, 50, when asked about the mask ban.
 “I don’t think it will end unless the army marches in,” she told TIME.